 Scholarships are available for graduate students and faculty registering for this course.

-Please note that laptops are required for this course.
+This course will be taught over the Zoom platform.
 Participants will need to install Biogeme.
 Tablets will not be sufficient for the computing activities performed in this course.

 Class runs 9:30 am - 5:00 pm every day.